 Centers for Disease Control & Prevention (CDC)

 World Health Organization (WHO)

 Utah Department of Health

-We are offering Zoom office visits for current Patients.
-We will not see any patient's at Jolley's Compounding Pharmacy until further notice, but can see patient's at our office in Lehi.
-We ask that if you have any symptoms or have a known exposure to not come to see us in person, but call to switch to a Zoom visit.
+We are seeing patients at both locations currently, We do required a Mask to be worn in our office, we also accomadate to do Virtual Visits, or phone Follow-ups.
+We ask that if you have any symptoms or have a known exposure to not come to see us in person, but call our secretary to switch to a Zoom visit.
 Feel free to contact us for further information.